cmsupriya/upGrad-Eshop/README.md

 ## Notes:

-1. While calling the Java signin POST API (http://localhost:8080/api/auth/signin), the auth token is being returned in the response header in controllers/AuthController.java file (line: 71).
+1. While calling the Java signin POST API (http://localhost:8080/api/auth/signin), the auth token is being returned in the response header in controllers/AuthController.java file.

 2. But the auth token is inaccessible in the response header.
-To make it accessible, added below line of code to the backend java application in controllers/AuthController.java file.\
+To make it accessible, added below line of code to the backend java application in controllers/AuthController.java file  (line: 71).\

 #### responseHeaders.set("Access-Control-Expose-Headers", "x-auth-token");